Get the Tap app

 An example: the New York Stock Exchange

 The New York Stock Exchange (NYSE) is the largest equity exchange in the world, and it has a long and rich history.
-Established in 1792, it was originally known as the "Buttonwood Agreement" between 24 stockbrokers who gathered at 68 Wall Street to sign an agreement that called for the trading of securities in an organized manner.
+Established in 1792, it was originally known as the "Buttonwood Agreement" between 24 stockbrokers who gathered at 68 Wall Street to sign an agreement that called for the trading of securities in an organised manner.

 Since then, the NYSE has become a global leader in financial markets, with more than 2,400 companies listed and nearly $26.2 trillion in market capitalization.
 The exchange has an average daily trade volume of $123 billion.